alterNERDtive/EDDiscovery-wiki/Home.md

 * Refresh: causes EDDiscovery to recheck the journal files
 * [[2D Maps|Using the 2D Map]], [[3D Map|Using the 3D Map]]: open maps
 * EDSM Sync: if you've configured EDSM sync in [[Settings Page|Using the Settings Panel]] then this causes EDDiscovery to check for EDSM information and up and download it
-* Log etc PopOut: select a pop out data panel (see below)
+* Panel Selection Icon/List : Pop out a panel to another window
 * Manage Add-Ons : install new add-ons
 * Edit Add-Ons : edit or disable add-ons.